Phnom Kulen: Sights

 Preah Ang Thom houses a large statue of Buddha.
 It was built in the 16th century and is 8 m high.
 Preah Ang Thom is the sacred and worshipping god for Kulen Mountain.
 There are also two large Cham Pa trees nearby.
 Besides Preah Ang Thom, Chhok Ruot, footprints of Preah Bat Choan Tuk, Peung Chhok, Peung Ey So and Peung Ey Sey, can also be seen.

 The Linga is along the river of Siem Reap and has a lot of figures of Yoni and Linga spreading out at the bottom of the river.

 The Terrace of Sdach Kum Ling has a small brick-built ruined temple in its centre.
 It was covered by lava for hundreds of years.

 Srah Damrei is a large, sandstone sculpture of an elephant.
 It is joined by several other smaller sculptures which have been dated to the 8th or 9th centuries.
 It is accessible by motor bike and take approximately one hour from the waterfall.

 Peung Tbal is a large rock site which has carvings of the Hindu gods Vishnu, Shiva, Brahma, and Ganesh.
 This site was made around the time of the 8th or 9th centuries.
 The site is near to the village of Anlong Thom.

 Peung Aysey is another site located inside of the jungle of Kulen and contains more rock carvings of Hindu gods and is said to have been a meditation place for rishis.

+Buddhist boundary stones (sīmā) have also been recorded on the massif, at what Eng Jin Ooi and Peter Skilling describe as an eighth- to ninth-century site.
+One carries a wheel of the law set above a kumbha, a pot standing in place of a pillar, flanked by a lion and a wild boar; another nearby shows a wheel flanked below by a monkey and an elephant.
+They were published by Jean Boulbet and Bruno Dagens in 1973.